joelbcastillo/CS6903-PGP-Password-Manager/README.md

 * Key Hijacking
   * Threat: It is possible to create a key for a user to spoof their access.
   * Mitigation: N/A - Out of scope for this application.
 Users should only encrypt secrets for other user's whose identities they have verified through another means.
+* Data Tampering
+  * Threat: An attacker could intercept the data and tamper with the message in transit.
+  * Mitigation: An HMAC will be submitted with the data to ensure data integrity.

+### Topic Related Notes

+Data Origination Spoofing

+* We require a users private key for authentication to the web interface.
+Unless an attacker has control of an authorized users private key, they will not be able to spoof data insertions.

+Data Replay

+* Data will be transmitted with an HMAC and a timestamp to ensure validity of each API call.
+The timestamp inside the submitted data package will be checked agains the received timestamp to determine if the message is valid.
+There will be a grace period of X seconds (where X is most likely < 1 second).

+Chosen Plaintext Attacks

+* The output of the GPG encryption algorithm is non-deterministic.
+As a result, a user would not be able to determine information about the plaintext from the ciphertext

 Design
 ------